Malaysia’s E-Invoicing System: Timeline

 Another scenario clarified by the IRBM is the treatment of cross-border transactions under the Malaysian CTC e-invoice reporting mandate.

-Foreign parties are not mandated to implement Malaysia’s CTC system but Malaysian buyers must issue a self-billed e-invoice to document the expense.
+Foreign parties are not mandated to implement Malaysia’s e-invoicing system but Malaysian buyers must issue a self-billed e-invoice to document the expense.
 This should be in the same structured XML or JSON format and submitted to the MyInvois platform, similar to a reporting obligation for cross-border transactions.

 Rejections and cancellations